SinaHeydari76/Classification-models/README.md

 # Classification-models

-This an experimantal report on implementing and analyzing fundamental machine learning classification models.
+This is an experimantal report on implementing and analyzing fundamental machine learning classification models.
 It is divided into two main sections.

 ### The first section